SeoliKim/wallst/README.md

 ### Portfolio Review
-- *Portfolio Visualization*: The personal profoloio is visualized in a pie chart provides a clear breakdown of your portfolio's asset allocation, illustrating the distribution across various asset classes.
+- *Portfolio Visualization*: The personal portfolio is visualized in a pie chart provides a clear breakdown of your portfolio's asset allocation, illustrating the distribution across various asset classes.
   - Hover over each section to see the percentage of your portfolio that each investment makes up
 - *Monitor return rate*: A dynamic line chart displays the historical price and corresponding return rate of your investments over time, enabling users to assess risk and return trends.

 ### AI Recommendations
 - *Tailored Insights*: WALLST utilizes advanced AI models to generate personalized investment recommendations based on user-defined parameters.
 - *Customizable Preferences*: Users can adjust recommendations by specifying their risk tolerance, investment focus, and holding period to align with their financial goals.
-- *Immediate Evluation*: Users can apply AI-recommended adjustments to their portfolio and immediately visualize the potential performance of the updated allocation.
+- *Immediate Evaluation*: Users can apply AI-recommended adjustments to their portfolio and immediately visualize the potential performance of the updated allocation.

 ## Technologies Used: